 6 Foods to Avoid When You Have Dry Mouth

-Eating soft foods and drinking extra water are the best options for dealing with dry mouth symptoms.
+If you suffer from dry mouth, you may already know that opting for soft foods and staying well hydrated is crucial for alleviating symptoms.
 But some types of foods can actually make dry mouth worse!
-It’s important to eat the right diet to decrease your risk of choking and keep your symptoms from getting worse.
+It’s important to be mindful of your diet choices to decrease your risk of choking and keep your symptoms from getting worse.
 Here are six different types of foods you should avoid if you suffer from dry mouth.

 Six Types of Foods to Avoid When You Have Dry Mouth